leaf-node/open_alert_viewer/README.md

 in the app for a list of them.

-Aside from Open Alert Viewer itself, neither Open Alert Viewer nor OK Code Studio LLC are endorsed by, nor affiliated with, the creators of the software referenced in this app, this app's source code, nor its documentation.
+Aside from Open Alert Viewer itself, neither Open Alert Viewer nor OK Code Studio are endorsed by, nor affiliated with, the creators of the software referenced in this app, this app's source code, nor its documentation.
 While these may nominatively reference the names and logos of third party software, they are trademarked by their respective owners.